 When to See a Doctor for a Sinus Infection?

 Before knowing how to get rid of a sinus infection, you should know when you should consult the doctor.
 In the case of acute sinusitis, it gets better on its own in a few days.
-That’s why you don’t necessarily have to go for a doctor at the initial stages.
-In that time, you can treat the infection as a common cold.
+That’s why you don’t necessarily have to go to a doctor at the initial stages.
+At that time, you can treat the infection as a common cold.
 You can apply some home remedies to relieve the symptoms too.
 Saltwater irrigation and inhaling vapor can help to release the mucus and ease the pain.